metrorailings/OwlBlog/content/posts/week-6-circa-picks.md

 they keep the Rams from running roughshod over them with their ground game
 \- AND -
 Mike Glennon doesn't make an ass out of himself out there.
 Expect a good number of gadget plays here incorporating Toney and his versatility.

+***

+### Packers @ Bears (+4.5)

+***

+#### _Latest Results_

+**Packers** @ Bengals
+**Bears** @ Raiders

+#### _Key Injuries_

+Whereas the Packers a bit thin at cornerback, the Bears seem a bit strained along their defensive front.
+It's worth keeping an eye on these two position groups as the week waxes onward.

+#### _History_

+Both of these teams faced one another last year, though the quarterback situation was very different - Daniel Jones and Jared Goff were the signal callers in charge then.
+Now we have Mike Glennon and Matthew Stafford instead.
+One wonders if there's really much of a downgrade from the Daniel Jones of last year to the Mike Glennon of recent memory.
+One thing for sure though...Matthew Stafford is a refreshing upgrade over Jared Bruhff.

+Regardless though, New York kept the game competitive, although I'm pretty certain Los Angeles always maintained wrist control throughout the entire affair.
+I need to review the game to fully understand what happened.

+One thing worth noting is - the Giants defense of last year actually cared to stop the run.
+The unit this year?
+Not so much.
+These group of guys now turn to mush against opposing running backs.

+#### _Weather_

+A bit cool with some 10 mile-per-hour winds swirling around

+***